-PM Modi cites East India company, PFI, Indian Mujahideen to hit back at Opposition alliance | Politics
+PM Modi cites East India Company, PFI, Indian Mujahideen to hit back at Opposition alliance | Politics

 - India

-Multiple sources present at the BJP parliamentary party meeting said Modi was severe in his criticism of the opposition amid the continuing logjam in Parliament and also sounded confident of the ruling dispensation retaining power at the Centre for a third term after the 2024 Lok Sabha polls.
+Multiple leaders present at the BJP parliamentary party meeting addressed by Modi said he was severe in his criticism of the opposition amid the continuing logjam in Parliament and sounded confident of the ruling dispensation retaining power at the Centre for a third term after the 2024 Lok Sabha polls.

 Even the Indian National Congress, the main opposition party, was named so by an Englishman A O Hume, he said, according to sources.

-Organisations which wanted to rule and break country, which wanted to divide it have used names like 'India' and 'Indian' to mislead people, he added.
+Organisations that wanted to rule and break the country, which wanted to divide it have used names like 'India' and 'Indian' to mislead people, he said, naming Indian Mujahideen and Popular Front of India.

 People have now matured and will not be misled by such nomenclature, he asserted.